×

 Sustainability: Eco-design regulations and chemicals in products and process

-In his presentation, Prof Dr Martin Führ will explain the relevant EU regulations and the opportunities for new, service-orientated business models within the European Union.
+In his presentation, Prof Dr Martin Führ explained the relevant EU regulations and the opportunities for new, service-orientated business models within the European Union.

 [Language: German]